kishaningithub/randomtext/README.md

 Source of [words](https://github.com/dwyl/english-words).
 The above commands use [pv](https://www.ivarch.com/programs/pv.shtml) for pipeline visualization only.

-## Use case
+## Use cases

- Testing the capacity of code editors/IDEs
+- Testing the capacity of code editors/IDEs
+- Generate logs to generate load for log forwarders like [fluent bit](https://github.com/fluent/fluent-bit)

 ## Installation